LeoVen/C-Macro-Collections/README.md

     // hash, comparison and printing.
 A list doesn't require any of these
     // functions.
 That is, the CORE module doesn't use any of them.
     // But since we are using the STR module, we will need to define the 'str'
-    // function. luckily, for the 'int' type, the library already provides such
+    // function.
+Luckily, for the 'int' type, the library already provides such
-    // function (cmc_i32_str), provided by the /utl/futils.h header file.
+    // function (cmc_i32_str), provided by the cmc/utl/futils.h header file.
     struct int_list *list = intl_new(32, &(struct int_list_fval){ .str = cmc_i32_str, NULL });

     // Check if the list was successfully initialized.
 It could fail if the